-Robert ‘Robbie’ Dunne is, or was, a freelance National Hunt jockey, who enjoyed his most successful season, numerically, in 2020/21, when he rode 41 winners.
-However, while he has signalled his intention to appeal against an 18-month ban imposed by the British Horseracing Authority (BHA), Dunne, 36, faces the prospect of a lengthy spell on the sidelines and, possibly, the end of his riding career.
-In December, 2021, he was found guilty on four counts of bullying and harassing fellow jockey Bryony Frost, 26, by an independent disciplinary panel at the BHA, which imposed the ban – the last three months of which are suspended – with immediate effect.
+Robert ‘Robbie’ Dunne is a freelance National Hunt jockey, who enjoyed his most successful season, numerically, in 2020/21, when he rode 41 winners.
+However, while at the time he signalled his intention to appeal against an 18-month ban imposed by the British Horseracing Authority (BHA), Dunne, 36, faced the prospect of a lengthy spell on the sidelines and, possibly, the end of his riding career.
+In December, 2021, he was found guilty on four counts of bullying and harassing fellow jockey Bryony Frost, 26, by an independent disciplinary panel at the BHA, which imposed the ban – the last three months of which were suspended – with immediate effect.

 Originally from Garristown, Co.
 Kildare, Dunne did not sit on a racechorse until he was 14 but, in August, 2000, at the age of 15 and weighing just 8st 1lb, left home and school to take up a place on a 42-week residential course at the Racing Academy and Centre of Education (RACE) in Kildare.
 He was seconded to Dermot Weld, with whom he spent two years, and subsequently worked for Arthur Moore and Michael O’Brien.
 Dunne rode his first winner, Maswaly, trained by Jeremy Maxwell, at Downpatrick in February, 2005, but, having failed to break into double figures in three subsequent seasons in his native land, he took the bold step of moving across the Irish Sea.